Bray-Ro/Bray-Ro/README.md

 - 👯 I’m looking to collaborate on Nothing at the moment
 - 🤔 I’m looking for help with Nothing at the Moment
 - 💬 Ask me about Anything related to C. I know about RPG game design and some C++.
 Not very good with OOP though.
-- 📫 How to reach me: Get creative
+- 📫 How to reach me: dont
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Ive been programming since i was 8